“Don’t look back at the innkeeper’s door,” Goda said.

 “They excrete it?”
 She wasn’t sure what that meant in a practical sense, and she couldn’t fathom how anyone could swallow large quantities of Death and survive, when she had heard that even eating a few petals of the flower was tempting fate.

-“Did she force you?”
+“Why were you in her house?”
 Goda asked.
 Her voice was low, but Kanna could still hear her.

 And then Goda let him go.
 There was a look on her face that Kanna didn’t fully understand, but she could sense a tint of relief in it.